 We have netting arrangements in place with all derivative counterparties pursuant to standard documentation developed by ISDA.
 We are also required to post or hold cash collateral based upon the net underlying market value of our open positions with the counterparty.
 A decline in the value of the open positions with the counterparty additional collateral pledges or liquidation of some of the existing collateral to reduce borrowing levels.
 We manage this risk by maintaining an adequate balance of available cash and unpledged securities.
-An event of default or termination event under the standard ISDA would give our counterparty the option to terminate all repurchase transactions existing with us and require any amount due to be payable immediately.
+An event of default or termination event under the standard ISDA would give our counterparty to the applicable agreement the right to terminate the agreement.
 In addition, certain of our ISDAs contain a restriction that prohibits our leverage from exceeding twelve times our stockholders' equity as well as termination events in the case of significant reductions in equity capital.

 The following tables present information about the potential effects of netting our derivatives if we were to offset the assets and liabilities on the accompanying consolidated balance sheets.
-We currently present these financial instruments at their gross amounts and they are included in Derivatives, at fair value on the accompanying consolidated balance sheets at December 31, 2023 and December 31, 2022.
+We currently present these financial instruments at their gross amounts and they are included in Derivatives, at fair value on the accompanying consolidated balance sheets at December 31, 2024 and December 31, 2023.